-Petitions for Zoning Amendments (PDF) are considered by the Plan Commission and approved by the Village Board through the submission of either a Commercial Development Application or Residential Development Application.
-The zoning of a property may be petitioned for amendment whether from the property owner, developer, or staff.
-Zoning Amendments require 2 Plan Commission meetings and a public hearing with the Village Board.
+Petitions for Zoning Amendments are considered for recommendation by the Plan Commission and approved by the Village Board through the submission of either a Commercial Development Application or Residential Development Application.
+The zoning of a property may be petitioned for amendment from the property owner, developer or staff.
+Zoning Amendments require two Plan Commission meetings and a public hearing in front of the Village Board.

 Conditional Use Permits

 Conditional Use Permits are considered by the Plan Commission through the submission of a Commercial Development Application or Residential Development Application.
 The submission of required findings is also required.
 Zoning regulations define what types of uses are permitted, prohibited, or are by condition, whether the use is in a residential or commercial district.
 If a use is "by condition," a Conditional Use Permit (PDF) is required.
 The Plan Commission meets the 4th Tuesday of each month as needed.

 Appeals, Variances & Special Exceptions

 Appeals, variances, and special exceptions are considered by the Board of Appeals.
 The Board of Appeals is a quasi-judicial board.
 It hears matters related to zoning and is also empowered to consider, under the local Village Code, appeals stemming from any administrative decision by a village employee or official.
 Appeals may also be made from any decision of some village committees, commissions, or boards.